pivotal-cf/areas-of-contribution/project-leadership.md

   <li>Able to anchor small/medium-sized teams with well-defined product priorities and technical direction</li>

-  <li>Recognizes when their pair or team would benefit from cutting scope, and builds consensus for it</li>
+  <li>Recognizes when the team would benefit from cutting scope, and helps them get comfortable with it</li>
 </ul></td>
 </tr>